Real estate assets include houses, units, vacant land, rural properties, holiday homes and commercial properties.

 If you live in one of these places you may be able to get Rent Assistance.
 At a caravan or mobile park you must be paying the site fees.

-If you rent it out we count the rent you get as income.
+If you rent out your former home, we’ll consider the rent you get as income.